Just Stop Oil Sunflowers protest: Trial and reactions

-In September 2024, more than 100 artists, curators and academics signed an open letter coordinated by Greenpeace and Liberate Tate imploring Hehir not to sentence Plummer and Holland to prison.
-On 27 September 2024, the day of sentencing, several hundred supporters of Plummer and Holland held a vigil outside the court.
-Despite both the open letter and the vigil, Hehir sentenced Plummer to two years for their tomato soup protest and Holland to 20 months, using his closing statement to state that he was punishing Plummer and Holland for the damage they could have done to the painting.
 Around an hour after sentencing, further activists performed an identical protest at the National Gallery; in response to both Sunflowers protests and attacks on its Hay Wain and Rokeby Venus paintings, the National Gallery instituted a ban on liquids except baby formula, breast milk, and prescription medicines from being brought in.
 Matthew Taylor of The Guardian wrote on 20 December that Holland, who was serving their sentence at HM Prison Send, would be one of 40 protesters to be in prison that Christmas, though a 41st protester was returned to jail the day after.

-In response to the sentence, activists from Last Generation threw soup at the Embassy of the United Kingdom, Berlin, and similar protests took place outside the embassies of Amsterdam, Paris, and Rome.
+In response to the sentence, activists from Last Generation threw soup at the Embassy of the United Kingdom in Berlin, and similar protests took place outside other UK embassies in Amsterdam, Paris, and Rome.
 Writing in The Guardian, George Monbiot criticised Plummer and Holland's sentences and stated that Hehir had given suspended sentences to violent criminals, rapists, and paedophiles, and that Huw Edwards and racist protesters in the 2024 United Kingdom riots had also been given suspended sentences.
 Nadya Tolokonnikova opined in the same paper that "breaking and destroying" was "a valid and striking artistic and political statement" and stated that Van Gogh would have approved of the protest as nature was his muse.
 Celia Walden, who was less sympathetic, instructed the pair and the three activists who attacked Sunflowers that day to use their words and wrote that it was "unfortunate for them" that they had drawn Hehir due to his history of sentencing protesters.
 In a YouGov poll conducted the week after sentencing, 37 per cent of those polled said the sentences were "about right" and 36 per cent said they were "not harsh enough".